AlexandreFenyo/net-monitor/README.md

 ### config.json

-The config.json contains the whole server configuration. the default lifetime
+The config.json contains the whole server configuration.
+I the default lifetime

 ````json